Fertility New Zealand walks alongside all people facing fertility challenges.

 • Stress causes infertility

-• Stress causes infertility.
-It is unproven that stress causes infertility, but there is plenty of evidence to suggest that fertility problems cause stress.
+It is unproven that stress causes infertility (with the exception of stress related menstrual issues), but there is plenty of evidence to suggest that fertility problems cause stress.